Black spots scattered perfectly

 is the eighth month of the year.
 This

-month was formerly known as Sextilis
+month was formerly known as Sextilis.

 August has thirty-one days.